petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## Benefits to the individual

-Shipping single button reproducible projects will surely benefit those looking to build on the work, but what about the original authors themselves?
+Shipping single-button reproducible projects will surely benefit those looking to build on the work, but what about the original authors themselves?
 If we want them to play along they're going to need to get something